edotoday/Calculator/README.md

 ## Usage
 1. Run the script (e.g., `python calculator.py`).
 2. Enter two numbers when prompted.
-3. View the results of the arithmetic operations.
+3. View the results of the arithmetic operations

 ## Requirements
 - Python 3.x.x